Uthman Sirâj-ud-Dîn Naqshbandi: Biography

 "He had many dazzling miracles and visible amazing supernatural deeds.
 The elite and common people testified to his sainthood.
 He became famous among the people, and many distinguished religious scholars and the most respected virtuous and pious followed the path under his hand.
 Many Jews and Christians were converted to Islam through his attentionand heed, followed the path in his lodge, and attained mystical states.
-The condition of this saintwas mostly intoxication and majesty."
+The condition of this saint was mostly intoxication and majesty."